Changing a Commercial Mortgage to Residential

 Bridging finance to buy a commercial property to convert

-Most lenders have a maximum loan to value of 70% so you will most likely need a deposit of at least 30%.
+Most lenders have a maximum loan-to-value of 70%, so you will most likely need a deposit of at least 30%.
 A larger deposit will allow you to access better rates and terms.
-Providers don’t typically advertise their rates as each application is assessed on its own merits.
+Providers don’t typically advertise their rates, as each application is assessed on its own merits.

-As a guide, though, with a strong application and 30% deposit, you can expect rates to start at around 0.74% pcm, while a 50% deposit might get you a rate of 0.54%.
+As a guide, though, with a strong application and a 30% deposit, you can expect rates to start at around 0.74% pcm, while a 50% deposit might get you a rate of 0.54%.

 This type of loan requires you to draw up a comprehensive business plan that clearly explains why your proposal will succeed and what your exit plan is for the bridging loan.